I hear you.

 AEM Holdings Ltd (SGX: AWX) is involved in the designing and manufacturing of equipment and precision components.

 The company has a strategic partnership with one of the largest semiconductor companies in the world (believed to be Intel).
 AEM has been developing and manufacturing top-notch test handlers and consumables for this key customer.

-If for any reason the customer pulls out, AEM would be hit badly.
-Having said that, the probability of this happening is low, in my opinion, as the partnership has been carrying on for over 18 years.
+If for any reason, the customer pulls out, AEM would be hit badly.
+Having said that, the probability of this happening is low, in my opinion, as the partnership has been going on for over 18 years.

 Company #2: Micro-Mechanics